 3. Weekdone

-Why It’s Great for Startups:
+Why It's Good for Growing Teams:

 Weekdone is an easy-to-use OKR tracking tool that focuses on weekly check-ins and progress reporting.
-It's ideal for small to medium-sized teams that want a simple way to stay aligned and measure their success without unnecessary complexity.
+It's ideal for small to medium-sized teams that want a simple way to stay aligned and measure success without unnecessary complexity.

 Key Features: